danieldk/quzah/README.md

 * *Isn't it just easier and faster to use tables of visually distinct colors?*

   It is!
 In fact, generating the optimal set of colors may be too slow for your application.
-Our plan is to include static tables in future versions of quzah for different color set sizes.
+For this reason, Quzah includes static tables for different color set sizes.

 That said, you may want to generate your own color sets.
 For instance, if you want to pick colors from a subspace of the RGB color space.
 One example (also included in the library), is the